mercadopago/devsite-docs/guides/manage-account/payment-rejections.en.md

 > NOTE
 >
-> Nota
+> Note
 >
-> For more information, check [current rejection status and reasons](https://www.mercadopago.com.ar/developers/es/guides/payments/api/handling-responses).
+> For more information, check [current rejection status and reasons](https://www.mercadopago.com.ar/developers/en/guides/payments/api/handling-responses).

 In order to avoid any revenue loss with your business and to enhance your customers experience, we work with agents from each payment method and operate with the latest tools for fraud prevention and payment growth.